 While passive marketing is a great way to get your name out there, on its own, it won’t create an attraction-based business for you.
 If you are brand new to the business, the very first activity you should be doing is building 1,000 contacts on your database from your community.
 You can’t go out there and put 6 or 7 seat ads up hoping that the phone will ring, because it will not.
 I’ve seen this happen time and time again, people go and spend thousands of dollars putting their face up, nobody knows who they are, and it means absolutely nothing.

 I wouldn’t look at doing any type of passive marketing until you’ve been in the business for at least a year or two.
 Once you’ve got a consistent stream of income, then you’ll be in a better position to make passive advertising just one layer in your multi-layered prospecting system.

 In the end, passive marketing will take a lot more time and a lot more money in attracting people to your business.
 For this reason, it’s important to use passive marketing in moderation.
 It is also very important that you use both passive and active marketing in the right situations.

-To learn when and how to use Passive Marketing to your advantage, make sure you register to my 1-day Real Estate Intensive seminar with Ryan Thompson to secure your FREE ticket.
+To learn when and how to use Passive Marketing to your advantage, make sure you attend to my upcoming FREE 2-hour Real Estate Brilliance webinar.